How to build a home extension

 Plans and permits: What you need to know

-Before settling on a type of enlargement, you need to know what’s permitted in your area.
-For instance, there might be a height restriction in your neighborhood, which will prevent you from building a second storey.
+Before deciding on a type of extension, you need to know what’s allowed in your area.
+For instance, there might be a height restriction in your neighborhood, which will prevent you from building a second story.
 Or, if you live in a historical area, you might be allowed to build up but only if you maintain the facade of the existing building.
-There could also be restrictions on the types of exterior siding you can use, the number of windows you need to install and egress requirements.
-If you’re already working with an architect, it is their job to collect these requirements from the city.
-But if you’re just in the exploration phase and wondering what you can and cannot do, it would be a good idea to visit your local building permit office where an agent can inform you on what’s permissible in the municipal code based on your address.
+There could also be restrictions on the kind of exterior siding you can use, the number of windows you need to install, and egress requirements.

-If you have your heart set on a particular type of addition, which isn’t allowed by the code you can often ask for an exemption or derogation but beware: this requires quite a bit of leg work and will greatly impact your project’s timeline.
-It might be worth considering, at that point, if there’s another way to expand your home that both meets your goals and complies with local building codes.
+If you have your heart set on a particular type of extension or addition that isn’t allowed, you can ask for an exemption or derogation.
+However, this requires quite a bit of leg work and will impact your project’s timeline.
+At that point, it might be worth considering another way to expand your home that both meets your goals and complies with local building codes.

 Average price: $225/sq.ft or $180,000 for 800 sq.ft

-Adding a basement is always a popular way to expand your home.
-It’s a good option when you want to add a lounge/entertainment area for your family, some additional bedrooms or office space and a bathroom.
-But you can also excavate your basement to create an accessory dwelling unit (ADU) and convert your home into a multi-generational living unit for a family member or for rental income.
+Adding a basement is a popular way to expand your home.
+It’s a good option for building a lounging or entertainment area, additional bedrooms, an office space, or a bathroom.
+You can also excavate your basement to create an accessory dwelling unit (ADU) and convert your home into a multi-generational living unit for a family member or rental income.

-When we talk about adding a basement, it’s not about simply converting your existing space.
-It means excavating to create larger windows, a higher ceiling and legal exits.
-Many older homes don’t have full-height basements, which makes them less useable than basements that have 7ft or higher ceilings.
+Basement construction involves excavation to create larger windows, a higher ceiling, and legal exits.
+Many older homes don’t have full-height basements, which makes them less functional than basements that have high ceilings of over seven feet.

-There is a lot of structural work that takes place when you dig under a foundation.
-During the process, the home must be stabilized and the foundation strengthened by installing supports.
-This is called underpinning.
-Once excavation work is complete, your contractor will build a new foundation, walls and footings.
-This is a specialized trade and your general contractor should be using subcontractors that exclusively do this kind of work.
+A lot of structural work is involved when you dig under a foundation.
+The home must be stabilized and the foundation strengthened by installing supports during a process called underpinning.
+By building up concrete walls, underpinning allows you to get more than three feet of space in your basement.
+Once excavation work is complete, your contractor will build a new foundation, walls, and footings.
+Since this is a specialized trade, your general contractor will work with subcontractors who exclusively do this kind of work.

-If you’re planning to add plumbing to your basement addition, you will also need a plumber who can verify where the main water supply and drain are situated.
-If the drain is above the floor of the newly dug out basement, you will not be able to install a standard toilet and shower unless you bring the drain down to below grade.
-There are options like toilets and showers that pump the waste water up into the drain, but it’s best to discuss the implications of going that route with your contractor.
+If you’re planning to add plumbing to your basement addition, you’ll also need a plumber who can verify where the main water supply and drain are situated.
+If the drain is above the floor of the newly dug-out basement, you won’t be able to install a standard toilet and shower unless you bring the drain down to below grade.
+There are options like toilets and showers that pump the wastewater up into the drain, but it’s best to discuss the implications of that option with your contractor.

 Average price: $200/sq.ft or $160,000 for 800 sq.ft

-If you own a single-family home, building up is often a much less challenging and costly home addition than digging out a basement, particularly if you opt to replicate your existing floor plan on this new storey.
-That means placing a new bathroom directly above the existing one below so that you can share the same plumbing stack, and lining up radiators and heating vents, vis a vis their counterparts on the first storey.
+IIf you own a single-family home, building up is often an easier and more affordable home addition — especially if you’ll be replicating an existing floor plan on this new level.
+For example, placing a new bathroom directly above the existing one allows you to share the same plumbing stack, and lining up radiators and heating vents with their counterparts facilitates construction.

-That being said, there are a number of factors that impact both the cost and complexity of this type of project.
+However, some factors can impact the cost and complexity of adding a story.
 Do you have a flat or peaked roof?
-Do you share a wall with a neighbour?
+Do you share a wall with a neighbor?
 Is it a concrete wall?
-Do you want to use the second storey for an ADU?
-A structural engineer and architect will best be able to evaluate your current situation and what the possibilities are.
+Do you want to use the second story for an ADU?
+A structural engineer and architect will be able to evaluate your current situation and what the possibilities are.

-Since building up means altering the exterior of your home, you’ll also have to ensure visual harmony between the existing building and the addition.
-Again, that’s something your architect or architectural technologist will consider when designing your new space.
+Since building up means altering the exterior of your home, you’ll also have to make sure that there’s a certain visual harmony between the existing building and the addition.
+Your architect or architectural technologist will keep this in mind when designing your new space.

-If you have a backyard, side yard or a good amount of space in the front of your home, an extension might be the right move for you.
-There are a lot of construction options in this category.
-You can build a garage-type unit with access from the main part of your home, but use it to house a family room, or even powder room.
-There’s also the option of building a garage for a vehicle and then another unit on top of it.
+If you have a backyard, side yard, or a good amount of space in the front of your home, an extension could be the right move for you.
+You can build a garage-type unit with access from the main part of your home, but use it to house a family room or a powder room.
+There’s also the option of building a garage for a vehicle and adding another unit on top of it.

-When extending your house towards the back, front or side, your engineer and/or architect will determine if you require a concrete or pile foundation.
+When extending your house towards the back, front, or side, your engineer and/or architect will determine if you need a concrete or pile foundation.

 Does an extension or addition add value to your home?

-Adding to your home is a big project but it’s really a series of little projects all put together.
-With thorough planning, a clear vision, trusted partners like Billdr and patience, having the home of your dreams with the space you need to be comfortable and happy is more than possible.
+Adding to your home is a huge endeavour, but it can be broken down into a series of smaller projects.
+With thorough planning, a clear vision, trusted partners like Billdr, and patience, having your dream home with all the space you need is more than possible.